 Set an amount of time that works for you before you actually purchase an item, this can be a week or a month, depending on the person.

-For example you find a new outfit you want to buy.
+For example, you find a new outfit you want to buy.
 If its online, SAVE THE TAB.
 Wait for a period of time and the urge may pass.
-You may think actually you already have something that looks similar, or what occasion do you have to wear it for, or you may decide the item will end up sitting in your wardrobe for months without being worn!
+You may think “actually I already have something that looks similar”, or “what occasion do I actually have to wear this for”.
+You may decide the item will end up sitting in your wardrobe for months without being worn!
 In that case you can move on, without regretting a purchase.

-This method also means that things you do buy, you will REALLY like and appreciate, and they will hold deeper meaning to you.
+This method also means that things you do buy, you will REALLY like and appreciate.

 12. Make larger portions of food when you cook.

-You can freeze the extras, or eat it over a few days.
+You can freeze the extras, or eat it over the following few days.
 This not only saves you a MASSIVE amount of time from cooking and planning meals, but you will need fewer trips to go to the supermarket, and buying in bulk is usually cheaper.

 13. Pack food for road trips.